Portal:Food

 Cooking, also known as cookery, is the art, science and craft of using heat to make food more palatable, digestible, nutritious, or safe.
 Cooking techniques and ingredients vary widely, from grilling food over an open fire, to using electric stoves, to baking in various types of ovens, to boiling and blanching in water, reflecting local conditions, techniques and traditions.
 Cooking is an aspect of all human societies and a cultural universal.

 The expansion of agriculture, commerce, trade, and transportation between civilizations in different regions offered cooks many new ingredients.
 New inventions and technologies, such as the invention of pottery for holding and boiling of water, expanded cooking techniques.
-Some modern cooks apply advanced scientific techniques to food preparation to further enhance the flavor of the dish served.
+Some modern cooks apply advanced scientific techniques to food preparation to enhance further the flavor of the dish served.
 (Full article...)

 This is a Good article, an article that meets a core set of high editorial standards.